Caucasian Knot: Murders and harassment of journalists

 Russian human rights activist and journalist Natalya Estemirova contributed to Caucasian Knot before she was kidnapped and killed in Chechnya in 2009.

 In 2009, Caucasian Knot launched a project together with the BBC named "North Caucasus through the eyes of bloggers".

 The Caucasian Knot journalist Bella Ksalova was shot in the city of Cherkessk on July 25, 2010 by Arsen Abaikhanov.

 Akhmednabi Akhmednabiev, who was deputy editor of the weekly paper Novoe Delo and also wrote for Caucasian Knot, was shot and killed in Makhachkala in 2013.

 On April 16, 2016 Caucasian Knot correspondent Zhalaudi Geriyev was kidnapped by unknown security forces.
 He was accused of working against the authorities in Chechnya and was sentenced to three years prison for illegal transport and possession of large quantities of drugs.

 To support the journalist, international human rights organizations made statements to recognize him as a political prisoner.

 Awards

 In 2007, Caucasian Knot was awarded the Free Press of Eastern Europe award, which is given out jointly by the German charity ZEIT-Stiftung and the Norwegian free speech organisation Fritt Ord.

-In 2009, Caucasian Knot was awarded with the Prize of the Union of Journalists of Russia for defending the interests of the professional community.
+In 2009, Caucasian Knot was awarded with the Prize of the Russian Union of Journalists for defending the interests of the professional community.

 The editor received the Dutch Geuzenpenning award in 2012 for his work with Memorial and Caucasian Knot.